 In terms of the blog, this passion could mean baking seventeen batches of brownies in the span of two days to perfect the recipe… it could mean staying up until 3 am writing and editing a post I’m dead-set on publishing the next morning… it could mean reading through an entire computer self-help volume in a night to figure out how to implement one piece of coding… All real examples of things I’ve done.

 And in my non-blog life, this passion manifests itself in the risks I take, some of which people would consider to be crazy.
-(Devoting myself to a food blog instead of getting a “real” job after college?)
+(Like when I quit college to be a food blogger…)

 In mid-October I decided that I wanted to was going to move to New York City… and I was going to do it before the month was over.
 So after planning everything down to the minutia, I packed my belongings into the car and commenced the long drive, pausing only for what was supposed to be a short detour to stay with cousins I’d promised to visit, directly along the way.